reinator/tutorial_metabarcoding/_pages/day2_Part1.md

 You have now generated the kmer plot and reads statistics for your complete PacBio HiFi read set.
 Which conclusions can you now draw from these results?

-> What is the expected genome size?
+a- What is the expected genome size?

-> What is the estimated heterozygosity?
+b- What is the estimated heterozygosity?

-> What is the estimated repeat content?
+c- What is the estimated repeat content?

-> How much coverage -  in base pairs (bp) - we have taken into consideration to estimate the genome size and the reads statistics?
+d- How much coverage -  in base pairs (bp) - we have taken into consideration to estimate the genome size and the reads statistics?